kwz219/NPR4J/README.md

 ## NPR4J-Framework
 ### Data Preprocess
 We are preparing a detailed documentation......
-Code Abstract: see directory "CodeAbstract"
+Code Abstract: see directory "CodeAbstract", including:
+>generating abstract codes for Tufano's system
+>generating classcontents for Recoder
+>generating abstract buggy context for SequenceR
+>......

 Preprocess: see files "Dataset/Preprocess.py" and "Dataset/PrepareData.py"
 ### Training
 To train a NPR system, you can use a simple command like this: